-- (2) A water monitoring authority holder may, by complying with the requirements under subsection (3), transfer a water observation bore in the area of the authority to the landowner. - (3) For subsections (1) and (2), the requirements are that each of the following have been lodged- - (a) a notice in the approved form; - (b) the transfer fee prescribed under a regulation. - (4) The approved form must require- - (a) a statement by the holder transferring the bore that- - (i) if the bore has been drilled under section 282-section 282 has been complied with for the bore; or landowner means the owner of the land on which the bore is located.
+- (2) A water monitoring authority holder may, by complying with the requirements under subsection (3), transfer a water observation bore in the area of the authority to the landowner. - (3) For subsections (1) and (2), the requirements are that each of the following have been lodged- - (a) a notice in the approved form; - (b) the transfer fee prescribed under a regulation. - (4) The approved form must require- - (a) a statement by the holder transferring the bore that-

-- (ii) if the bore has been converted from a petroleum well under section 283-section 283 has been complied with for the bore; and - (b) the signed consent of the landowner to the transfer. - (5) In this section-
+- (i) if the bore has been drilled under section 282-section 282 has been complied with for the bore; or - (ii) if the bore has been converted from a petroleum well under section 283-section 283 has been complied with for the bore; and - (b) the signed consent of the landowner to the transfer. - (5) In this section-